AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 # (beta) Using Opt-in Services with IAB Framework{#beta-using-opt-in-services-with-iab-framework}

-Connect their Consent Management Platform (CMP) with Opt-in’s IAB plugin for Audience Manager.
+Connect their Consent Management Platform (CMP) with Opt-in’s Audience Manager IAB plugin for Audience Manager.

 Audience Manager customers using [IAB Transparency and Consent Framework (TCF)](https://iabtechlab.com/standards/gdpr-transparency-and-consent-framework/) can connect their Consent Management Platform (CMP) with Opt-in’s Audience Manager Plugin for IAB TCF.
 Opt-in is a feature embedded within the ECID JavaScript library that can disable individual Adobe solution libraries depending on visitor preferences set within a CMP.
-When the IAB plugin is implemented with the ECID library, visitor preferences from your IAB compliant CMP are mapped automatically to Opt-in.
+When the Audience Manager plug-in for IAB TCF is implemented with the ECID library, visitor preferences from your IAB compliant CMP are mapped automatically to Opt-in.
 These preferences will enable Audience Manager based libraries (DIL and ECID) and associated calls when consent is received.

 ## Implement a CMP that supports IAB {#section-9fd2403b548947dbb1921ac6ff9d0c82}